Home Career Tips Using the biopsychosocial model of wellness to enhance social care

 The role of social workers in the healthcare system

 Social workers play an important role within the healthcare system, as they are uniquely equipped to provide holistic care that addresses the intricate interactions between the three aspects of clients’ lives.
-They focus on more than just medical diagnoses to encompass the broader context in which individuals exist, making them agents of change in promoting overall wellbeing.
+They focus on more than just medical diagnoses to encompass the broader context in which individuals exist, making them agents of change in promoting overall well-being.

-You can explore the different roles for social workers and decide which career path you want to pursue.
+You can explore the different roles of social workers and decide which career path you want to pursue.
 These include working with children and families, providing vital support in schools, and improving the prospects for those who have mental health issues and substance addictions.
 When you’ve decided on the role, online programs such as those offered by the College of Social Work allow students to integrate study into their busy lives.

 The challenges of the different factors